rhevorn/shape/docs/ARCHITECTURE.md

   errors; untrusted input never causes a construction panic.
 - Concrete builders should be created with their constructor functions.
 A useful zero value is not promised for composites that require child definitions.
-- `CoerceFloat` is an intentional convenience alias for `CoerceFloat64`.
+- `CoerceFloat` is removed; use `CoerceFloat64`.
 - There is no dedicated `net/http` adapter; handlers call root JSON helpers.
+- JSON Schema / OpenAPI export live in the `jsonschema` and `openapi` packages.
+The root exposes `ExportDocument` only as an adapter hook; prefer those packages' public APIs.
+Schema metadata uses `Annotate`, not methods on concrete builders.

 The repository is licensed under MIT.